kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 Delete it. **Wait, what?**

-As mentioned, it does not help us in typechecking external data.
-And a puny TypeScript typeguard is too weak to withstand the chaos outside your source code.
+As mentioned, it does not help us in type checking external data.
+And a puny TypeScript type guard is too weak to withstand the chaos outside your source code.

 So let's install Purify